Start your workplace transformation today.

 The new HQ for the Lib Dems at 1 Vincent Square, lies in the heart of Westminster.
 Whilst the building is in an impressive location, it was important that this space did not feel too grand or intimidating.
 It needed to exude a positive energy for everyone who walked through its doors, making them feel welcome and immediately engaged with the party.

-Steve Taylor, Project Director at Peldon Rose, commented: “To create this space we needed to really understand the party’s ambitions.
-Their main goal is very obvious, that is to achieve electoral success and continue to build on recent local gains – so this office needs to be the beating heart and “mission centre” of their campaigns.
+Steve Taylor, Project Designer at Peldon Rose, commented: “To create this space we needed to really understand the party’s ambitions.
+Their main goal is very obvious ,that is to achieve electoral success and continue to build on recent local gains – so this office needs to be the beating heart and “mission centre” of their campaigns.
 As a party that stands for inclusion and fairness, it should be inviting for everyone.
 A space for ideas to be shared, debates to be held and ultimately success to be celebrated.”

 To echo the party’s core values, Peldon Rose opted for an open plan design without any formal barriers to the space.
 The entry to the office is a large communal space for events and collaboration.
 People are encouraged to naturally move through the area while at the same time it serves as an agile working space.
 It is open, transparent and very flexible, providing an elastic and multi-purpose environment.